mekedron/mekedron/README.md

 ### 🌐 Web & browser

 - 📝 **[InputStash](https://mekedron.github.io/InputStash/)** — Browser extension that keeps a local history of every form field you type into, so you never lose a draft.
-- 📊 — Svelte dashboard to sync and explore your Wolt order history.

 ### 🧰 macOS setup & curations